ManyTinyThings/ManyTinyThingsWeb/energy.markdown

 ## The rest

-Balls knocking each other around is actually a pretty good model of how the world work at the atomic level.
+Balls knocking each other around is actually a pretty good model of how the world works at the atomic level.
 One big difference: _there is no friction_.
-Lower the friction of the system below an see what happens.
+Lower the friction of the system below and see what happens.

 <cript>
     createSimulation({